herve4m/quay-api-operator/docs/developer-guide/testing.md

 1. [Build and publish](building.md) the container image.
 2. [Deploy](deploying.md) the Operator.
 3. Deploy a Quay instance for running the tests.
-   You can use the [Quay Operator](https://github.com/quay/quay-operator), or use the following instructions to deploy a test Quay instance in OpenShift.
+   You can use the [Quay Operator](https://github.com/quay/quay-operator), or use the following instructions to deploy a test Quay instance in Kubernetes or OpenShift.

-### Deploying Quay in OpenShift
+### Deploying Quay in Kubernetes or OpenShift

-The following instructions require an OpenShift cluster, with at least 3 GiB of memory available on a node.
+The following instructions require a Kubernetes or OpenShift cluster, with at least 3 GiB of memory available on a node.
 The Quay instance uses ephemeral storage, and you should use it only for testing the Operator.

 The resources in YAML format are available in the `scripts/Quay-in-OpenShift` directory.

-1. Retrieve the DNS domain of your cluster.
-   The following `oc` command might provide you with that information, otherwise review the domain of the existing route resources (`oc get routes -A`):

-        oc get ingresscontroller/default -n openshift-ingress-operator -o jsonpath='{.spec.domain}'

-2. Change to the `scripts/Quay-in-OpenShift` directory.
+1. Change to the `scripts/Quay-in-OpenShift` directory.

         cd ./scripts/Quay-in-OpenShift

-3. Edit the `quay.yaml` file, and replace the `<CHANGE_ME>` placeholder in the `SERVER_HOSTNAME` variable with the DNS domain:

-        ...
-        SECURITY_SCANNER_V4_ENDPOINT: http://fake-clair
-        SECURITY_SCANNER_V4_PSK: MmNiOTBoNWdnNzli
-        # CHANGE_ME:
-        # oc get ingresscontroller/default -n openshift-ingress-operator -o jsonpath='{.spec.domain}'
-        SERVER_HOSTNAME: quay-quay.<DNS-domain>
-        PREFERRED_URL_SCHEME: https
-        EXTERNAL_TLS_TERMINATION: true
-        ...

-4. Create a new OpenShift project to host the Quay instance:
+2. Create the `quay` Kubernetes namespace to host the Quay instance.

-        oc new-project quay
+   Do not use a different name, because the resources rely on this name.

+        kubectl create namespace quay

-5. Deploy the resources from the YAML files:
+3. Deploy the resources from the YAML files:

-        oc apply -f postgresql.yaml
+        kubectl apply -n quay -f postgresql.yaml
-        oc apply -f redis.yaml
+        kubectl apply -n quay -f redis.yaml
-        oc apply -f fake-clair.yaml
+        kubectl apply -n quay -f fake-clair.yaml
-        sleep 20   # Give time to the pods to be up and running oc apply -f quay.yaml
+        sleep 20   # Give time for the pods to be up and running kubectl apply -n quay -f quay.yaml
-        sleep 60   # Give time to Quay to start (it might restart a few times) oc get pods  # All pods should be up and running
+        sleep 60   # Give time for Quay to start (it might restart a few times) kubectl get pods -n quay # All pods should be up and running

+The Quay instance is accessible only as a service, and is not accessible from outside the cluster.
+The Quay instance is available at `https://quay.quay.svc.cluster.local` from inside the cluster.

 This Quay installation enables the first user creation feature (`FEATURE_USER_INITIALIZE` in `config.yaml`), which allows you to test the `FirstUser` Kubernetes resource to bootstrap Quay.